-The ABS system functions just like a standard air brake system.
 Maintain a steady brake pedal application; you do not need to pump or remove your foot from the pedal.
 The ABS keeps the wheels rolling during braking to maintain control and reduce stopping distances.
+For information on the anti-lock braking system (ABS), refer to Hudraulic brakes in this chapter.